 - Client Side Load Balancing,

-- Circuit Breaker,
+- Circuit Breaker Pattern,

 Simply put, it is a service that allows new services to be registered, and it also shares information about registered users.
 These are often implementations of the 'key-value' pattern, which requires high reliability and speed.
 A base service that allows to balance the load through all available machines and, consequently, the automatic scaling of our applications.
 The most popular Service Discovery implementations include: